WHO IS TRAN DUY LY

 The question "Who is Tran Ly" can be easily be answered by anyone affiliated with the NAWCC or familiar with the world of Horology.
 For the past thirty years Tran Ly has compiled thorough, detailed, accurate information on clocks and transferred it into clear, precise, top quality masterpieces.
 It only

-takes a few moments of his time to easily see the wealth of knowledge he posseses.
+takes a few moments of his time to easily see the wealth of knowledge he possesses.
 I have only had the pleasure of knowing Tran Ly for almost one year now, and hope that I will continue to learn from him for years to come.

 ---------------------------------------

-From John Tanner,
+From John Tanner, Upland, CA Clockfan@eee.org

 "Tran Duy Ly: successful immigrant, generous and patient father and husband, successful publisher of horological books and price guides.
 Advanced collector of French, American and English clocks and novelties of importance.........